-Indirect Benefits of Chlorophyll on Hair
+Benefits of Chlorophyll for Hair

-One way that chlorophyll may indirectly improve hair quality is by improving overall mineral status in the body.
+One way that oral chlorophyll supplementation may indirectly improve hair quality is by improving overall mineral status in the body.
 We know that chlorophyll supplements contain either magnesium or copper depending on the type of chlorophyll.

 Chlorophyllin contains copper, while natural chlorophyll, such as that found in vegetables, contains magnesium.
-It’s proven in medical research that vitamin and mineral status impacts hair follicle health, so health food supplements like chlorophyll which can improve that status may positively affect hair quality.
+It’s proven in medical research that vitamin and mineral status impacts hair follicle health, so health food supplements like chlorophyll which can improve nutritional status may positively affect hair quality.

 Better Alternative #1 - Biotin

-The vitamin may also be effective for thinning hair and hair quality improvements generally.
+Biotin may also be effective for thinning hair and hair quality improvements generally.
 One study on an oral supplement containing biotin found it improved women’s hair and increased hair growth, but the biotin dosage wasn’t published.

 Another study found that women with low levels of biotin were significantly more likely to experience hair issues than women with normal levels of the vitamin.